GENERAL TERMS AND CONDITIONS FOR TRADING IN CONTAINERS (PURCHASING)

 3.3 If payments or agreed part-payments are not made by the relevant deadline, the seller must inform us in writing, with an appropriate notice period, without any penalties (e.g. the full amount becoming payable due to non-payment of an agreed part-payment, or the seller being entitled to cancel the contract due to non-payment).
 Reminder fees or administrative fees may not be charged.

 3.4 Claims against us may not be ceded to third parties, without our express written consent.
-In the absence of such written consent to cession, payments in full satisfaction of debt may always be made directly to the seller, irrespective of any notifications to the contrary.
+Despite a cession of claims, we may choose whether to make payment to the seller or to the third party.
 Any balance confirmations issued by us are for information purposes only, without any legal consequences, in particular without serving as an acknowledgement of debt.

 3.5 We are always entitled – even if we have agreed to a cession of claims – to offset counter-claims from the entire business relationship against the claims of the seller, e.g. to offset our claims for non-performance or inadequate performance of contractual obligations against the seller's claims.